sambacha/hardhat-spark/docs/tutorial/intermediate.md

 # Intermediate Tutorial

 This would be a more complex showcase compared to the [basic](./basic.md) one.
-It'll tackle some of ignition's custom functionality, and it'll explain what it is doing in the background.
+It'll tackle some of hardhat-ignition's custom functionality, and it'll explain what it is doing in the background.

 Please go thought the [project setup](./basic.md#project-setup) first, and initialize all needed packages in an empty